SayaniG371/CiphX/README.md

 # CIPHX : CIPHERING APP
 #### We have created a ciphering app that will encrypt and decrypt messages.
-You can choose any ciphering method among CAESAR CIPHER, ATBASH CIPHER, VIGENERE CIPHER, VIGENERE AUTOKEY CIPHER, BEAUFORT CIPHER, BEAUFORT AUTOKEY CIPHER, PLAYFAIR CIPHER, HOMOPHONIC SUBSTITUTION CIPHER, COLUMNER TRANSPOSITION CIPHER .
+You can choose any ciphering method among CAESAR CIPHER, ATBASH CIPHER, VIGENERE CIPHER, BEAUFORT CIPHER, PLAYFAIR CIPHER, COLUMNER TRANSPOSITION CIPHER and many more.

 ##  How to access the app: